 French politicians in favour of the ban said they were acting to protect the “gender equality” and “dignity” of women.

 Contrary to the supposed aims of the ban, it has only intensified an increase in physical violence on women in veils and increased their marginalisation.
-The lack of ability for a woman to even set foot outside of her front door for exercising her choice to wear a veil has caused Muslim women to become even further isolate.
+The lack of ability for a woman to even set foot outside of her front door for exercising her choice to wear a veil has caused Muslim women to become even further isolated.
 This along with the physical isolation caused by living in the banlieues signalled the death knell for a unified French society.

 Rim-Sarah Alouane, an academic of religious freedom at the University of Toulouse, told French media that French secularism is increasingly being weaponised to silence Muslim voices – and not only the radical ones.